wzy111/RM-CV-Part/README.md

 shape_detect.py

 ### End
-A "test.pptx" file, a "update log.md" file and some .png files as results of detection are attached
+A "test.pptx" file, a "update log.md" file and some ".png" files as results of detection are attached.